rakeshkota19/data-foundry-app/README.md

 - Configuration File Issues -
   A significant amount of time was spent dealing with the Amplify configuration process.
 The React restriction on importing files from outside the src/ directory caused issues with the generated amplify_outputs.json file.
 The AWS Amplify documentation wasn't entirely clear on the best practices for handling this in a Create React App environment.
   The solution involved copying the file into the src/ directory during the build process, which required additional build configuration.
+- Amplify -
+  This is my first time using Amplify extensively, so I occasionally spent time debugging issues encountered while dealing with models and storage.
+I have learned how to build a small scale full-stack application through this project.

 ## Future Issues / Improvements

+- Add test cases
 - Complete implementation of file access controls based on authentication status
 - Implement search and filtering for service requests
 - Add file upload functionality
 - Menu header should be mobile responsive
-- Add test cases
-- Add DAX caching for improved performance
+- Add/Enable DAX for caching to improve performance
 - XSS Prevention: All user inputs are properly sanitized before being stored or displayed to prevent cross-site scripting attacks.
+- Cache the S3 files

 ## Miscellaneous

-- I didnot use the Amplify modal forms which are stored in ui-components folder.I have created create custom form component
+- I didnot use the Amplify modal forms which are stored in ui-components folder.I have created custom create form component